edersoncorbari/fine-tune-llm/README.md

 # LLM Fine-Tuning - Practical Example

+## 📚 Project Overview

-This repository provides a practical and educational example of fine-tuning a Large Language Model (LLM) using instruction → input → output datasets.
-The goal is to demonstrate, in a simple and reproducible way, the complete workflow required to adapt a pre-trained language model to a specific task or domain.
+This repository presents a practical and educational example of fine-tuning a Large Language Model (LLM) using datasets structured in the instruction → input → output format 🤖➡️📄➡️✅.
+The objective is to illustrate, in a clear and reproducible manner, the complete workflow required to adapt a pre-trained language model to a specific task or domain 🔬📊.

-This project is intended for learning, experimentation, and proof-of-concept purposes, not for production use.
+🎓 This project is intended for academic purposes, including learning, experimentation, and concept validation (proof of concept).
+It is not recommended for production use 🚫🏭.

 ## 🎯 Objective